Medical Marijuana Things to Know for 2020!

 The only medical marijuana ID cardholders allowed to grow their own marijuana plants are those who live more than 25 miles away from Arizona state-licensed faculties certified to dispense medical marijuana.
 There are about 100 state-licensed facilities that dispense to over 150,000 licensed patients in Arizona.

 If you are not close enough to a facility, the law states you are legally entitled to grow up to twelve marijuana plants within the confines of an enclosed space which must remain locked when not being tended.
 You are also permitted to have a caregiver grow your plants for you instead if you don’t have an appropriate space or the green thumb to grow it.

 Laws Pertaining to Caregiving for a Medical Marijuana Patient

-Arizona requires anyone who is a caregiver for a medical marijuana patient be registered with the state.
+Arizona requires anyone who is a caregiver for a medical marijuana patient to be registered with the state.
 There is a $200 initial fee for new caregiver identification cards in the state, as well as a bi-annual $200 renewal fee if they want to continue caregiving in Arizona.

 A licensed caregiver can provide medical marijuana, up to 2.5 ounces every two weeks, for up to 5 patients residing more than 25 miles from a licensed dispensary.
 They are permitted to cultivate up to 12 plants per patient, as well, provided they also keep the plants locked in an enclosed, safe space.
 But a caregiver cannot provide both the proscribed amount of medical marijuana while also growing plants for any patient.